 The Importance Of Reading Music

-Learning an instrument can sometimes be an overwhelming experience, especially when, as a beginner, one discovers that they aren't just learning how to play, they're also learning how to read music.
+Learning a musical instrument can sometimes be an overwhelming experience, especially when, as a beginner, one discovers that they aren't just learning how to play, they're also learning how to read music.
 Despite this, here's why I believe you shouldn't ignore the reading.

-During my time as a teacher, I've come across many people with different backgrounds in music, whether it's learning while at school and not picking up the instrument since; from scratch, knowing nothing at all; or they are a competent player wanting to dive deeper into the theory.
-No matter what level they are, in my lessons I always encourage the reading of music and understanding the theory behind it, whether that's by jumping straight in or explaining it in small bite-size chunks.
+During my time as a music teacher, I've come across many people with different backgrounds in music, whether it's learning while at school and not picking up the musical instrument since; from scratch, knowing nothing at all; or they are a competent player wanting to dive deeper into the music theory.
+No matter what level they are, in my music lessons, I always encourage the reading of music and understanding the theory behind it, whether that's by jumping straight in or explaining it in small bite-size chunks.

 Okay, so you've learned to play your saxophone by simply discovering all the notes on your own and, from there, you've listened to your favourite songs, figured out the melody, and can play it exactly the same.
 Amazing.
 Have you never wondered what that wobbly sound they do on those long notes is though? (it's vibrato by the way).